-- 11.1.1 The Investment Group, supported by the Chief Finance & Commercial Officer: - (a) shall ensure that there is an adequate appraisal and approval process in place for determining revenue and capital investment priorities and the effect of each proposal upon business plans; - (b) is ultimately responsible for the management of all stages of revenue and capital investment schemes and for ensuring that schemes are delivered on time and to cost.
-The Project Manager has day to day responsibility for ensuring that schemes are delivered on time and to cost; and - (c) shall ensure that the revenue and capital investment is not undertaken without confirmation of the availability of resources to finance all revenue consequences. - 11.1.2 For revenue and capital investment proposals required under the Scheme of Delegation section 4, Divisional and Directorate Managers shall ensure: - (a) that an Authority to Invest Form (ATI Form), in line with the guidance contained within the Investment Group Policy, Procedures and Terms of Reference is produced setting out:
+- 11.1.1 The Investment Group, supported by the CFCOCFO: - shall ensure that there is an adequate appraisal and approval process in place for determining revenue and capital investment priorities and the effect of each proposal upon business plans; - (b) is ultimately responsible for the management of all stages of revenue and capital investment schemes and for ensuring that schemes are delivered on time and to cost.
+The Project Manager has day to day responsibility for ensuring that schemes are delivered on time and to cost; and - (c) shall ensure that the revenue and capital investment is not undertaken without confirmation of the availability of resources to finance all revenue consequences. - 11.1.2 For revenue and capital investment proposals required under the Scheme of Delegation section 4, Divisional and Directorate Managers shall ensure: - (a) that an Authority to Invest Request Form (ATI-RForm) is prepared, in line with the guidance contained within the Investment Group Policy, Procedures and Terms of Reference is produced setting out: - (i) an option appraisal of potential benefits compared with known costs to determine the option with the highest ratio of benefits to costs; and - (ii) this should be supported by appropriate project management and control arrangements; - (b) that the ATIR-Ferm_has been certified as identified on the Form; - that where appropriate the ATIR Form is submitted to and approved by the Performance Committee or Board of Directors; and - (d) that all proposals to lease, hire or rent capital assets have been subject to appraisal of their impact on the Trust's ability to achieve its financial targets and where appropriate subject to legal advice from the Trust's legal advisor on the terms of the proposed contract. - 11.1.3 For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management.